 How does this medication work?
 What will it do for me?

 Mitotane belongs to the group of cancer-fighting medicines known as antineoplastics.
 It is used to treat certain kinds of cancer that affect the adrenal cortex (the part of the body responsible for making steroid hormones like cortisol).
-Mitotane reduces the amount of adrenocorticoid hormones produced by the adrenal cortex, thus starving cancer cells that need these hormones for survival.
+Mitotane reduces the amount of adrenocorticoid hormones produced by the adrenal cortex and affects how steroids are broken down in the body.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.